 - 1. The manager first retrieves the value of smLaunchRunIndexNext from the launch button selected to start the script. - 2.
-The manager sends an SNMP set-request to set the smLaunchStart object to the value obtained in step 1.
+The manager sends an SNMP set-request to set the smLaunchStartobject to the value obtained in step 1.
 This will launch the script if all necessary pre-conditions are satisfied (see the definition of smLaunchStart for more details).
 The manager can also provide the smLaunchArgument in the same set-request that is used to start the script.
-Upon successful start, a new row will be created in the smRunTable indexed by smLaunchOwner, smLaunchName and the value written to smLaunchStart.
+Upon successful start, a new row will be created in the smRunTable indexed by smLaunchOwner, smLaunchName and the value written to smLaunchStart. - 3.
+The manager polls the smRunState object until the value is either 'executing' (the default case), 'suspended' or 'terminated'.

-Note, the first step is not required.
-A manager can also try to guess an unused value for smRunIndex if he wants to start script in a single transaction.
-A manager can also use the special value 0 if he does not care about the results produced by the script.
+The first step is not required.
+A manager can also try to guess an unused value for smRunIndex if the manager wants to start the script in a single transaction.
+A manager can also use the special value 0if it does not care about the smRunIndex.